Charleston Museum

 Bags of artifacts ready for the lab at the Charleston Museum

 Since the digging finished yesterday, the dozen College of Charleston archaeology students helped Martha Zierden of the Charleston Museum to sort the labeled bags of artifacts accumulated during the past four weeks.
 Martha says the total number of ceramic sherds, bottle fragments, bone, and other items is still unclear, but it’s definitely in the thousands.
+A few double glazed windows in perfect condition were retrieved, it’s clear however that many windows did not get so lucky.
 The task of processing and preserving this material begins now and will continue for many months.
 This long and laborious project costs money, too, so we ask everyone to please consider donating to the Walled City Task Force or directly to the Charleston Museum in order to help Martha with this important work.

 striking_the_set